 ‘But you hate your dad,' she pushed, trying and failing to understand.
 ‘When was the last time you spoke?
 Did you even get a birthday card this year?'

-‘Ruby,' she began, grabbing her by the shoulders.
+‘Ruby.'
+Sandra grabbed her by the shoulders and squeezed.
 ‘This is what I want.'

-Ruby stared into the eyes of her oldest friend, unwilling to accept anything she'd said.
-Yet, how could she deny her this?
+Ruby stared into the eyes of her dearest friend, unwilling to accept anything she'd said.
+And yet, how could she deny her this one thing?
 What kind of friend would she be to stand in the way of what she wanted?

 Ruby couldn't speak.
 She had nothing more to say.
-As Sandra took her hands off her shoulders she felt an emptiness spreading from her core, threatening to engulf her.
+As Sandra took her hands off her shoulders, an emptiness spread out from her core.
+Threatening to engulf her.

 Coming here was not coincidence – it was fate.

 Drayvex had never believed in fate, until today.
 Believing that some higher power had their own plans for him, whether fortunate or catastrophic, was entirely ridiculous.
 For one, there was no higher power.
 He was top of the food chain.
 There was nothing out there with an ego big enough to think they had any say over his actions.
 On the other hand, sometimes you had to stop and think about it.

 Drayvex stood, surrounded by mountains of earth and dust, feeling a clarity that he hadn't felt years.
 He was thinking about it now.
 What were the chances that, of all the planets he could have chosen, of all the countries and cities that covered its surface, he ended up in the one tiny spit of a place that contained a summon stone?

 The moon was full and bright, an eyesore in an otherwise pitch black sky.
 Drayvex breathed out, clouding the night air, briefly blocking it from view.
 The air on Earth was different.
 It always took him longer than he expected to adjust to the disparate atmosphere.
 Then again, he'd rarely been given such a favourable reason to stick around.